-Go to local A simple command message that places the amplifier into the local mode, allowing control via the 'user interface' discrete control lines.
-Data requests via the serial communications interface will continue to be serviced in the local mode, however commands other than 'remote enable' will be rejected as nonexecutable (see section 6.3.1 for details of message format).

-Remote enable A simple command message that places the amplifier into the remote mode, allowing control via the serial communications interface.
+Set baud rate Allows the baud rate to be set in nominal units between 1 and 6 1 = 600 2 = 1200 3 = 2400 4 = 4800 5 = 9600 6 = 19200 Go to local (see section 6.3.4 for details of passing parameters).
+A simple command message that places the amplifier into the local mode, allowing control via the 'user interface' discrete control lines.
+Data requests Remote enable via the serial communications interface will continue to be serviced in the local mode, however commands other than 'remote enable' will be rejected as non-executable (see section 6.3.1 for details of message format).
+A simple command message that places the amplifier into the remote mode, allowing control via the serial communications interface.
 When in the remote mode, the standby and transmit 'user interface' discrete control inputs are disabled; all other control inputs and monitor outputs remain active.